lchamberland/lchamberland.github.io/index.md

 tags: about
 ---

 I study the evolutionary and biogeographical history of spiders and other arachnids in the Caribbean.
-My research is part of an ongoing collaborative project, Caribbean Island Biogeography <a href="http://www.islandbiogeography.org">(CARBIO)</a>, led by Dr. Ingi Agnarsson of the University of Vermont, aimed at understanding why the Caribbean is a biodiversity hotspot.
+My research is part of an ongoing collaborative project, Caribbean Island Biogeography <a href="http://www.islandbiogeography.org">(CARBIO)</a>, aimed at understanding why the Caribbean is a biodiversity hotspot.
 I focus on <i>Deinopis</i>, the ogre-faced or net-casting spider, and trying to understand how they have dispersed and diversified throughout the Caribbean and on a global scale.

 {:.center}